sshyran/owntracks-otap/README.md

 * `show` [_imei_]

 * `deliver` _imei_ _version_ where _version_ may be any installed JAR version number, the word "`*`" which means any most recent version, or "`latest`" which is the current latest version.

+* ping
+	if PONG then ok
+	if pong then not ok